AndrewBanks10/simpler-redux/README.md

 -   `noStoreParameterOnServiceFunctions` - Used in conjunction with `storeIsDefinedCallback`.
 This will cause simpler-redux to not add the store parameter when calling the service functions.
 This should not be used for shared modules.
 -   `reducerKey` - Used only in conjunction with `initialUIState`.
 When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
 -   `initialUIState` - Used only in conjunction with `reducerKey`.
 When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
 This can be only used when your react component props only needs state from the declarative state definition `initialUIState`.
 Do not specify this and `selectors`.
+- `isDynamicReducer` - Supports dynamic loading of the component and the reducer.
+If the value is set to true then you must also specify the `rootReducersObject` parameter of your `registerSimplerRedux` call.
+Otherwise, simpler-redux will throw an exception indicating that you must do this.

 **Return Value**
 None